ProdigyView/Laravel-api-crud/README.md

 ```

 ### Calling A Models Functions
 Sometimes you will have to run very complex operations that a query cannot easily solve.
 Complex operations should be defined in the model, not controllers and by following that thinking, we can access those functions via the api.
-Let's see I want to send a push notification to a user.
+Let's imageine you want to log a user out and send a push notification.

 ```
 <?php
+//Our model
 class Users extends Model {
     public function logout() {
         //End the Users Session